 Do you need to fire an employee?
-If you have taken the necessary steps to help the employee improve their work performance—and they are not working—it may be time.
+If you have taken the necessary steps to help the employee improve their work performance—and the steps are not working—it may be time.
 Most employers wait way past the optimal time to fire an employee because they are concerned about legal issues and employee morale issues.
 These are the legal, ethical steps to take when you fire employees.

 Ensure that the company's actions, as you prepare to let an employee go, are above reproach.
-How you fire an employee sends a powerful message to your remaining staff - either positive or negative.
-Employment termination is the last step in an involved process.
+How you fire an employee sends a powerful message to your remaining staff—either positive or negative.
+Employment termination is the last step in an extended employee coaching process.
 Use it as a last resort when performance coaching hasn't worked.

-At the same time, do not jeopardize your company's success, a department's success, or your employees' success, to retain an underperforming employee.
+At the same time, do not jeopardize your company's success, a department's success, or your other employees' success, to retain an underperforming employee.
 Fire the employee to ensure the success of your other employees and your business.

 The steps that you take when you prepare to fire an employee matter.
 Unless the actions of the employee require immediate dismissal from the premises, progressively more intense feedback to the employee about his or her work performance is in order.

 Make sure that you are communicating with the employee by obtaining feedback from the employee that you are communicating effectively.
 Keep in mind that the goal of the feedback is to help the employee succeed and improve.

 The employee's actions communicate powerfully, too.
-The employee takes the feedback to heart, and changes - or not.
+The employee takes the feedback to heart, and changes—or not.
 Document the content of the feedback meetings, the date, times, and the names of the people who attended the counseling meeting.